dblixt/2DV512/README.md

 - Implement admin mode according to requirement specification -?
 - Clean up css, make sure all pages have the same style, 1 - 2 css files for the entire style.
 - Consider validation on all input boxes...
 - Investigate need for cross site scripting protection?
-Not sure if it is build in in jsf
+Not sure if it is built in in jsf.